-About the time we're sighing with relief because winter is finally over, the pestiferous bugs show up, making life miserable for horse and human.
-Flies and biting insects aren't just a nuisance, they can carry some really serious diseases, like Pigeon Fever, West Nile Virus, and Equine Infectious Anemia.
-Protecting horses from flying and biting insects can be can be a challenge.
-While you can purchase commercial fly sprays, many people prefer to make their own concoctions.
+About the time you sigh with relief because winter is finally over, the pestiferous bugs show up, making life miserable for both horses and humans.
+Flies and biting insects aren't just a nuisance, they can carry some really serious diseases, such as Pigeon Fever, West Nile Virus, and Equine Infectious Anemia.
+Protecting horses from flying and biting insects can be a challenge.
+While you can purchase commercial fly sprays, many people prefer to make their concoctions.

 Before you start mixing and spraying, though, take some time to clean up your horse's stable and pastures with some natural pest control methods to reduce the number of bugs you're fighting.

 Many horse owners start repelling insects from the inside out.
 Garlic is a favorite supplement that's believed to help control flies.
 A University of Guelph study found that excessive feeding of garlic is harmful to horses, and the debate over whether garlic is safe for horses is ongoing.
 However, the small amount fed by most people is generally considered safe and may help repel face and body flies.

 Cider vinegar is a common ingredient in many homemade fly sprays, and feeding it is popular, too.
 The vinegar is believed to make your horse less tasty to biting insects.
 You can add cider vinegar to your horse's feed or in its water, and you can combine it with crushed or powdered garlic if desired.

 Essential oils and herbs are often used in homemade fly repellent preparations.
 Try using lavender oil, eucalyptus, and citronella oils.
 All are easily found in pharmacies, grocery stores, and health food stores.
 Pennyroyal is a common oil used in fly repellents, but it is toxic, so it is not a good choice for horses.